Hosting Support Agreements Explained

 When selecting managed website hosting, such as that offered by KnownHost, be sure to consider your current needs as well as future ones.
 At KnownHost, you can start off with inexpensive shared hosting or reseller hosting, then move up to a Virtual Private Server (SSD) or Cloud VPS when the need arises.
 Dedicated servers are the ultimate – and likely only needed when you’ve got massive volumes of traffic.

 Web hosting companies have different policies when it comes to hosting transfers (migrations).
 Some will charge you a fee while others won’t.
-Top companies like KnownHost will do it free of charge, which saves you money, and the time – especially if you have limited technical knowledge.
 If your company of choice requires a fee to transfer your site’s data over, it’s essential to find that out and even have it indicated in your agreement contract.
 The same applies to when they do it for free.
+Check into KnownHost’s migration services and see if you qualify for free migration.

 Response and Resolution